freealg.distributions.FreeLevy#

 Examples

-Here we create a distribution and plot is density and compute its support.
+We create a free Levy distribution, plot is density and compute its support.

 >>> from freealg.distributions import FreeLevy >>> # Create an object of the class >>> fl = FreeLevy(t=[2.0, 5.5], w=[0.75, 1-0.75], lam=0.1, a=0, ... sigma=0.9) >>> # Plot density >>> rho = fl.density(plot=True) >>> # Get the support intervals >>> supp = fl.support() [(-1.9990360090022503, 3.7017366841710433), (4.170457614403601, 7.886856714178547)]

-Here we sample from this distribution: either as a matrix realization, or as an array of eigenavalues:
+We can also sample from this distribution: either as a matrix realization, or as an array of eigenvalues:

 >>> # Generate a random matrix realization of this law >>> A = fl.matrix(size=2000, seed=0) >>> # Sample from eigenvalues of this law >>> eig = fl.sample(size=2000)

-Here, we compute the coefficents the polynomial \(P(z, m) = 0\), all its roots at a given point \(z\), and its physical root (Stieltjes transform):
+Here, we compute the coefficients of the polynomial \(P(z, m) = 0\), all its roots at a given point \(z\), and its physical root (Stieltjes transform):

 >>> # Get the coefficients of the polynomial P(z, m) = 0 >>> coeffs = fl.poly().real array([[ 1. , 7.2125, 10.71 , 6.075 , 8.91 ], [ 0. , 1. , 7.5 , 11. , -0. ]]) >>> # Compute all roots of the polynomial at a given z >>> z = 2.0 + 3.0j >>> roots = fl.roots(z) array([-2.34243764-3.91061653e+00j, -0.50248052-2.41746562e-02j, -0.12025009+2.34338362e-01j, -0.18578573-3.25087974e-03j]) >>> # Compute the Stieltjes transform at z (the physical root) >>> m = fl.stieltjes(z) array(-0.12025009+0.23433836j)